World War 3 (video game)

-World War 3 is a free-to-play first-person shooter developed by The Farm 51 and published by Wishlist Games and The 4 Winds Entertainment, for Microsoft Windows.
-World War 3 is solely multiplayer and does not feature a single-player campaign.
-It features real-world locations of Warsaw, Berlin, Moscow, Smolensk and Polyarny; the locations have been extensively revamped since the early access release on October 19, 2018.
+World War 3 is a free-to-play first-person shooter video game originally developed by The Farm 51 and published by MY.GAMES and currently by The 4 Winds Entertainment for Microsoft Windows.
+It features real-world locations of Warsaw, Berlin, Moscow, Smolensk, Polyarny, the Gobi Desert, Tokyo, the Korean DMZ, and Istanbul; the locations have been extensively revamped since the early access release on October 19, 2018.
 The full version followed on December 10, 2022.
+In December 2023, Wishlist Games acquired the rights to develop World War 3 from MY.GAMES.

 Gameplay

 World War 3 is a modern military first-person shooter set in the global conflict of a catastrophic future.

-Described as "a more hardcore Battlefield" in 2018, in June 2020 the developer The Farm 51 planned a revamp and relaunch together with the Russian publisher My.Games and co-publisher The 4 Winds Entertainment joined in 2021; in 2021 the game seemed to be moving away from the "hardcore".
+Described as "a more hardcore Battlefield" in 2018, in June 2020 the developer The Farm 51 planned a revamp and relaunch together with the publisher My.Games and co-publisher The 4 Winds Entertainment joined in 2021; in 2021 the game seemed to be moving away from the "hardcore".
 The developer commented that World War 3 aims for as much realism as possible without compromising gameplay: "One of our goals with World War 3 is to offer realistic simulations with an altogether enjoyable experience.
 We call this playable realism."
 The game features "an advanced ballistics system, full-body awareness, vehicle physics, and extensive customization.